Katy Deepwell

-The journal was part of the Documenta 12 Magazines Project in 2007. n.paradoxa is an art magazine which publishes articles on women artists from around the world.
+n.paradoxa: international feminist art journal was part of the Documenta 12 Magazines Project in 2007: as a specialist art magazine with articles on women artists from around the world.
 The journal released all articles as open access PDFs in 2018, and continued to produce The Feminist Art Observatory, listing information about contemporary women artists and feminism.

 She was President of the British Section of AICA (International Association of Art Critics), 1997–2000.
 She was Chair of Trustees of Women's Art Library, London, 1989–1994, a national charity and library on women artists which closed in 2002, now housed at Goldsmiths, University of London.

 Her work has been centred on the promotion of feminism in relation to the contemporary art and art criticism.

 Early life and education

 Deepwell trained as an artist at St Martins School of Art, 1982–1985.
 She then obtained a M.A.
 Social History of Art from University of Leeds in 1986 and a PhD from Birkbeck College, University of London in 1991.